arpitagangwani/kalakrit-AI-chat-bot/README.md

 # Kalakrit AI Chatbot 🎙️🤖

-**Kalakrit KAI (Kalakrit Artificial Insaan)** is an AI-powered real-time voice translator that listens to your speech, translates it intelligently between **English ↔ Hindi**, and speaks the result out loud.
+**Kalakrit KAI (Kalakrit Artificial Insaan)** is an AI-powered real-time voice translator that listens to your speech, translates it intelligently between **ANY INDIAN OR INTERNNATIONAL LANGUAGE**, and speaks the result out loud.
 It features a professional, chat-style GUI with multilingual support, auto language detection, and GPT-enhanced formatting.

 ---